Why Do Mortgage Lenders Sell Mortgages To Investors?

 Feb 24, 2024

 Most mortgage lenders opt to sell your home loan at some point during your mortgage term, so you’ll want to understand how this process works.
-We’ll explain more about mortgage investors, how home loans transfer and what this means for you as the mortgagor.
+We’ll explain more about what selling mortgages means for you as the mortgagor (and what you should do when it happens).

 What Is A Mortgage Investor?